-During Step 2 of the planning process, a series of reports were developed characterizing water quantity, water quality, ecology of the Mid-Coast region (see Appendix B).
+During Step 2 of the planning process, a series of reports were developed characterizing water quantity, water quality, ecology and built systems of the Mid-Coast region (see Appendix B).
 This section of the document summarizes the information presented in those reports.